WordsOut poems by Godfrey

 several

-billion years, and that not only have disease and death been an
+billion years, and not only have disease and death been an

-inherent part of life from its beginning, but that much "disease" is
+inherent part of life from its beginning, but much "disease" is

 another.
 These are accepted, except by those with the blindest of blind

-faith, as facts of life, and our biblical interpretation is revised
+faith, as facts of life, and our biblical interpretation must be

 accordingly.